Craven Cottage: Establishing itself as a stadium

-An England v Wales match was played at the ground in 1907, followed by a rugby league international between England and Australia in 1911.
+An England-Wales match was played at the ground in 1907, followed by a rugby league international between England and Australia in 1911.

-One of the club's directors Henry Norris, and his friend William Hall, took over Arsenal in the early 1910s, the plan being to merge Fulham with Arsenal, to form a "London superclub" at Craven Cottage.
-This move was largely motivated by Fulham's failure thus far to gain promotion to the top division of English football.
-There were also plans for Henry Norris to build a larger stadium on the other side of Stevenage Road but there was little need after the merger idea failed.
+One of the club's directors, Henry Norris, and his friend William Hall took over Arsenal in the early 1910s, the plan being to merge Fulham with Arsenal to form a "London superclub" at Craven Cottage.
+This move was largely motivated by Fulham's failure to gain promotion to the top division of English football.
+There were also plans for Norris to build a larger stadium on the other side of Stevenage Road, but little need after the merger idea failed.
 During this era, the Cottage was used for choir singing and marching bands along with other performances, and Mass.

-In 1933 there were plans to demolish the ground and start again from scratch with a new 80,000 capacity stadium.
-These plans never materialised mainly due to the Great Depression.
+In 1933, there were plans to demolish the ground and start again from scratch with a new 80,000 capacity stadium.
+These plans never materialised, mainly due to the Great Depression.

 On 8 October 1938, 49,335 spectators watched Fulham play Millwall.
-It was the largest attendance ever at Craven Cottage and the record remains today, unlikely to be bettered as it is now an all-seater stadium with currently no room for more than 25,700.
-The ground hosted several football games for the 1948 Summer Olympics, and is one of the last extant that did.
+It was the largest attendance ever at Craven Cottage and is unlikely to be bettered because the stadium is now an all-seater with room for no more than 29,700.
+The ground hosted several football games for the 1948 Summer Olympics and is one of the last extant facilities that did.